 For its commercial revenues, while the Company markets directly to physicians, its customer is the patient.
-Patients do not enter into direct agreements with the Company that commit either them to pay any portion of the cost of the tests if they have not met their annual deductible limit under their insurance policy, if any, or if their insurance otherwise declines to reimburse the Company.
-Accordingly, the Company establishes a contract with a commercial patient in accordance with other customary business practices, as follows:
+Patients do not enter into direct agreements with the Company, however, a patient's insurance coverage requirements would dictate whether or not any portion of the cost of the tests would be patient responsibility.
+Accordingly, the Company establishes contracts with commercial insurers in accordance with customary business practices, as follows: